 - Scoring the meeting (from a 1 to a 10) at the end, so we know whether it was a good use of our time.

 Want to learn more about how Ninety can help you run better meetings?
 Try it free for 30 days.

-Meetings get a bad rap, with good reason.
-Learning how to run a good meeting isn't usually a course you take in college.
+Meetings get a bad rap, and for good reason.
+Learning how to run a good meeting isn’t usually a class you take in college.

 But while you might not have formal training in running a great meeting, anyone can learn.